OpenNebula/docs/source/design_and_installation/building_your_cloud/plan.rst

 .. warning:: **Default:** OpenNebula comes by default with an internal built-in user/password authentication.

-Please check the :ref:`External Auth guide <external_auth>` to find out more information of the auth technologies supported by OpenNebula.
+Please check the :ref:`Authentication Guide <external_auth>` to find out more information of the auth technologies supported by OpenNebula.

 Advanced Components
 ===================